The current version of broot works on linux, mac and windows (win 10+).

 You'll need to have the Rust development environment installed and up to date.

-Once it's installed, use cargo to install broot:
+Once you have rust and dependencies installed, use cargo to install broot:

 From source